 “One of the biggest questions facing a used car buyer is the mechanical condition of the car they're thinking of purchasing,” says Philip Reed, automotive writer for NerdWallet.
 “Taking a car to a mechanic for an inspection is a hassle and an additional expense.
 So getting that step out of the way makes a car more appealing for buyers because it streamlines the process.”

 4) Detail It

 A vehicle is usually worth more if the buyer thinks its previous owner took care of it.
 You might be able to negotiate a better offer if your car is clean rather than deciding to sell as-is.
 Getting a higher price means more than taking out the trash or vacuuming the seats.
 For roughly $100 to $200, you can get your car detailed to restore the seats and the carpets to as close to their original condition as possible, clean out the crevices between the seats, and leave the glass and other interior surfaces spotless.

 “If you give your interior a good fresh, clean scent, this will also make the car feel like it’s clean and leave a good impression,” says RJ de Vera of Irvine, California-based car care product company Meguiar.

 5) Decide How to Sell

-Sellers nowadays have several avenues for marketing their car.
-First you’ll need to decide whether you want to sell it to a dealer, an independent buyer, or a third-party service.
-Selling through a dealer is easier but earns you less money; selling through the classifieds requires more effort but could entail a larger payoff.
+If you decide to sell your vehicle, there are plenty of ways to do so.
+First, decide who your purchaser will be.
+Do you want to sell to a dealer, a private-party buyer, or a third-party service?
+Selling through a dealer is easier, but earns you less money; selling the car online or through the classifieds requires more effort, but could net you a larger payment.

-If don't want to interact with dealers or buyers, look into one of the online marketplaces created by third-party services such as Carvana or Shift.
-These websites take a cut of the proceeds but make the sales process easier.
+If you don't want to interact with dealers or buyers, look into one of the online marketplaces created by third-party services such as Shift.
+These companies take a cut of the proceeds as their fee, but they help make the sales process easier.